 5. Keep Them on the Right Cutting Boards

 Using cutting boards is essential in all kitchen prep and choosing the right one is essential for keeping your knives sharp.
 Look for cutting boards made of wood, bamboo, or plastic.
 Never use granite, marble, glass, or steel countertops as a cutting surface for meal prep.
 These materials are extremely hard and will roll the edge of your blade, dulling your knives very quickly.
 Wood and plastic are softer materials that yield to the edge of your knife and protect the sharpness of your blade.

 6. Keep Them Sharp

 When a knife goes dull, it’s both inefficient and dangerous.
 If a knife does not slice right through a piece of paper, it’s not sharp enough to cleanly cut through your food.
-A dull blade does not cut through ingredients easily, instead forcing you to apply more pressure and increasing your chances of losing control over your knife.
-This means it can also slip and slide all over ingredients with tough or slippery skins, like onions, which can result in cutting your fingers rather than your food.
-A dull knife is still a knife and can cut through skin, or rather rip through the flesh, leaving a wider, jagged cut that takes much longer to heal than the clean cut you’d get with a sharp knife.
+Instead, it forces you to apply more pressure while increasing your chances of losing control over the knife.
+This means it can also slip and slide all over ingredients with tough or slippery skins, like onions, and result in cutting your fingers rather than your food.
+A dull knife can still cut through skin (or rather rip through the flesh), leaving a wider, jagged cut that takes much longer to heal than the clean cut you’d get with a sharp knife.